What should News Futures

 How to Nominate

-Nominations can only be submitted by a current News Futures Steward — each Steward may nominate one person, including themselves.
-Submit using the GC Nomination Form by March 20, 2026.
+Nominations can be submitted by any current News Futures Steward or Contributor — each may nominate one person, including themselves.
+Submit using the Gardening Club Nomination Form by May 1, 2026.

-If nominated, you'll complete a short Nominee Questionnaire by March 31.
-Current GC members will then create an election slate of at least five candidates; stewards vote April 20–30.
+Current Gardening Club members will then create an election slate of at least five candidates; stewards vote May 25–June 5.

 Questions?
 Reach out to Adrienne (adrienne.martin@mlk50.com) or Courtney (courtney@inn.org).